patelpurvip/Keplar-Exoplanets-ML/README.md

 Further information on the Keplar data, including a glossary of the individual features, is available at: https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html#pdisposition

 Steps for creating the models:
-1. Preprocessing the raw data (Preprocessing)
+1. Preprocessing the raw data
 2. Tuning the models
 3. Comparing the models